gschibranji/deployment_HTL/README.md

 # deployment_HTL
-Deployment scripts for lab hosts at HTL
+Ansible deployment scripts for lab hosts at HTL